Functions

 count(()) => 0

-Practical example — conditional based on count:
+Practical example — a condition based on count:

 if (count(//error) > 0) then "Errors found" else "All clear"